-Gould, a Republican, was the representative for New York's 36th congressional district from 1915 to 1923.
+Gould was the representative for New York’s 36th congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1915 to Mar 1923, Gould missed 703 of 1,124 roll call votes, which is 62.5%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|